-Gun Rights for Medical Cannabis Patients in New York
+New York Gun Rights Guide for Medical Cannabis Patients

-Patients may be certified by any medical professional who has successfully completed a two- to four-hour training in medical cannabis and who is licensed to prescribe prohibited medications in New York State.
+Patients may be certified by any medical professional who has successfully completed a two- to four-hour training in medical cannabis and who is licensed to prescribe prohibited medications in NY State.
 Patients may enroll in the Medical Cannabis Program after receiving a certificate from their doctor.
 They can also choose their own caregivers, and there is no registration charge.
-The patient will be given a registry ID card that entitles them to medical marijuana purchases from New York State dispensaries.
+The patient will be given a registry ID card that entitles them to medical marijuana purchases from NY State dispensaries.

 Does Having a Medical Cannabis Card Mean Not Being Eligible for a Gun License in New York?

-You are not allowed to use marijuana when purchasing or owning a firearm in New York under the Gun Control Act of 1968.
-Despite the fact that medical marijuana is legal in New York and that you can have a medical cannabis card, the Gun Control Act classifies medical cannabis patients as having the same forbidden status as violent criminals and mentally ill people.
+You cannot use marijuana when purchasing or owning a firearm in New York under the Gun Control Act of 1968.
+Even though medical marijuana is legal in New York and you can have a medical cannabis card, the Gun Control Act classifies medical cannabis patients as having the same forbidden status as violent criminals and mentally ill people.
 As a result, you cannot apply for a gun if you have a medical marijuana card and vice versa.

 Can You Take Your Gun to a Dispensary in New York?